-3.3 Aggregation function
+C. Aggregation function

-In this paper we follow the idea first introduced in [25] and consider the value computed (in a distributed way) by the WSN as the result of a function that accepts as inputs the readings of a reasonable portion of the sensors the WSN is composed of.
+In this paper we follow the idea first introduced in [19] and consider the value computed (in a distributed way) by the WSN as the result of a function that accepts as inputs the readings of a reasonable portion of the sensors the WSN is composed of.

-In this work we focus on the mean value of the readings, as it has been done for example in [4] and [39].
+In this work we focus on the mean value of the readings, as it has been done for example in [4] and [33].
 This choice allows to compare our results with previous work on secure data aggregation, and in particular with [4].
-However, we point out that the mechanisms described hereafter can be adapted to support the computation of several aggregated values besides the mean.